go-kata/kinit/README.md

 }
 ```

-Just keep in mind that container uses a simple comparison of `reflect.Type` instances to find necessary constructors
+Just keep in mind that the container uses a simple comparison of `reflect.Type` instances when looks up for
-(as well as processors and already created objects).
+necessary constructors (as well as processors and already created objects).

-The **[KInitX](https://github.com/go-kata/kinitx)** library provides following constructor implementations:
+In addition to the function-based constructor implementation the **[KInitX](https://github.com/go-kata/kinitx)**

-* **Constructor** is the function-based constructor.
+library provides following implementations:

-* **Opener** is the function-based constructor that creates an object that implements the `io.Closer` interface.
+* **Opener** is the function-based constructor creating an object that implements the `io.Closer` interface.
-  The object's `Close` method is treated as destructor.
+  The object's `Close` method is treated as a destructor.
 * **Initializer** is the memberwise initializer of a struct.
 It doesn't provide a destructor.

-You can find more details in the documentation for the library.
+You can find more details in the [documentation](https://pkg.go.dev/github.com/go-kata/kinitx) for the library.

 ### Processors

 Processors are entities that process already created objects.
-This library applies processors immediately after
+The container applies processors immediately after
-object creation and before it will be injected as a dependency at the first time.
-It considers processors to have
+the object creation and before an object will be injected as a dependency at the first time.
+Processors have the
-the following interface:
+following interface:

 ```go
 type Processor interface {